 See NFU article about puppies and livestock.

 Smiths Gore which has offices in Winchester and Andover is one of the UK's leading firms of chartered surveyors and property consultants.
-It sponsors the rural enterprise category in this year's Countryside Awards.
+It sponsored the rural enterprise category in our 2011 and 2012 Countryside Awards.
 It also manages land for Steve's Leaves, the main sponsor of the awards.

 See press announcement (May 2012).

 South Downs Discovery is the website to go to for good quality, up-to-date information on the South Downs National Park.
 It also provides money saving services to walkers and cyclists to help you get the most out of your trip to this beautiful area.
 It is a sponsor of our Electric Bike network.

 Steve's Leaves are a bunch of pioneering farmers who grow tasty, nutritious baby leaves.
 They do something called nature friendly farming, building special habitats to encourage wildlife.
 Steve's Leaves is the main sponsor of our Countryside Awards.
 Steve's Leaves bring a commercial element to our awards, which through publicity has helped us to reach more businesses and potential entrants.

 Tarmac Building Products is the UK market leader in aggregates, asphalt and lime and with a clear focus on providing an ever expanding range of innovative, cost effective and sustainable products to the market.
 We have recently secured a visit to their facilities in Hampshire and look forward to find areas of working in the future.

 The Southern Co-operative is an independently owned regional Co-operative Society with its roots in Hampshire and around 170 food stores across the south.
 Its commitment to the environment, society and a thriving rural economy matches our own ethos.
 Our partnership aims to support local food networks and make a real difference to the Hampshire community.
 The Society sponsors the community / voluntary category of our Countryside Awards and also our recently launched poetry competition.